 Auschwitz, the largest of the Nazi concentration camps, has come to symbolize the singular horrors of the Holocaust.
-Seventy years ago, Nazi guards forced around 60,000 surviving prisoners on a “death march” as the Red Army drew closer.
+Seventy-five years ago, Nazi guards forced around 60,000 surviving prisoners on a “death march” as the Red Army drew closer.

 Efforts to destroy the buildings, the gas chambers, and the ovens had to be abandoned due to the speed of the Soviet advance.
 So today, parts of Auschwitz are almost perfectly preserved – a crime scene for more than a million murders.

 Move the slider back and forth with your cursor to see the then-and-now images.